DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-20-payment-sampling-and-clawback-emails.md

 What you need to do:

-1. Check and validate the claims in the CSV file by marking them as ‘xxx’ or ‘xxxx’ in the ‘claw_status’ column.
+1. Check and validate the claims in the CSV file by marking them as ‘clawback_in_progress’ or ‘clawback_received’ in the ‘clawback_status’ column.

-2. If you mark a claim as ‘xxxx’ add the reason in the ‘clawback_unsuccessful_reason’ column.
+2. If you mark a claim as ‘clawback_in_progress’, add the reason to the ‘clawback_unsuccessful_reason’ column.

 3. Reply to this email and attach the updated CSV file.

-The Claim Support team will follow up on the reasons for claims that you weren’t able to clawback and will email you back an updated version.
+The Claim Support team will follow up on the reasons for the claims that you could not claw back and email you an updated version.

-If you have a problem opening the link, or it has expired, reply to this email and ask for the link to be sent again.
+If you have a problem opening the link or it has expired, reply to this email and request that it be sent again.

 # Give feedback or report a problem